sgnkhanal/LifeSaver/README.md

 2. Lights turn on
 3. Alarm goes off
 4. Automated text message is sent to the loved ones.
-5. Safe Button - future plan is to add a button which the residents can press when they are safe.
-It triggers another automated messaging to the list of configured phones.
+5. Safe Button - this is the only manual intervention required from the user.
+When they are safe from the earthquake, they can press the safe button which triggers another text message to their loved ones.

 Implementation
 ---------------